Demon Lords and Archdevils

 - Apomps the Three-Sided God is the singular ruler of the gehreleths, a sort of weird offshoot of the yugoloths.

 - The Slaad Lords—Ssendam and Ygorl—are the most singularly powerful of the Chaotic Neutral slaadi.
-While not actually evil, they are so alien and insane that the mere proximity of them can drive one to madness.
+These entities play with the trope Starfish Alien style - they're not malevolent, but they are so alien and insane that the mere proximity of them can drive one to madness.

-- Pathfinder has the archdevils Barbatos (an honorary archdevil), Dispater, Mammon, Belial, Geryon, Moloch, Baalzebul, and Mephistopheles all answering to Asmodeus who is both the greatest of the archdevils and a god in his own right.
-There are countless demon lords, including Lamashtu (who like Asmodeus has achieved true godhood), Pazuzu, Baphomet, Cyth V'Sug, Nocticula, Angazhan, Abraxis, Kostchtei, and Flaucos.
+- Pathfinder has the archdevils Barbatos (an honorary archdevil), Dispater, Mammon, Belial, Geryon, Moloch, Baalzebul, and Mephistopheles all answering to Asmodeus who is both the greatest of the archdevils and one of the two first and original gods—he had a kinder companion, but Asmodeus killed him and erased every hint of his name from the face of the multiverse.
+There are countless demon lords, including Lamashtu (who like managed to achieve true godhood), Pazuzu, Baphomet, Cyth V'Sug, Nocticula, Angazhan, Abraxis, Kostchtei, and Flaucos.
 Finally, the Neutral Evil daemons are ruled by the Four Horsemen of the Apocalypse, a quartet of archdaemons who once answered to the singular Oinodaemon.

-- Warhammer Fantasy has various demon princes and Greater Demons that serve the four Gods of Chaos.
-In Warhammer 40000, the fallen Primarchs largely take up this role.
+- Warhammer Fantasy has various daemon princes and Greater Daemons that serve the four Gods of Chaos.
+Of particular note are Kairos Fateweaver, Ku'Gath Plaguefather and Skarbrand, who are available in the game as special characters.
+In Warhammer 40,000, the fallen Primarchs largely take up this role.

 - Warhammer 40k has rules for Daemon Lords of Chaos, Greater Demons even bigger and more powerful than most of their kind.
-They are Gargantuan Creatures that cost from between 666 (Slaanesh) to 999 (upcoming Tzeench Daemon Lord) points so they're only usable in extremely large-scale games, and for a good reason as they can pretty wipe out armies single-handedly.
+They are Gargantuan Creatures that cost from between 666 (Slaanesh) to 999 (Tzeench) points so they're only usable in extremely large-scale games, and for a good reason as they can pretty wipe out armies single-handedly.

 - In Nomine has the various Demon Princes: a dozen or so in the core rules and an unspecified number of "minor" ones, some of which have been detailed in the supplements.